FAQs: Furloughs and temporary FTE reduction

 What is standby?
 Does a furloughed employee need to request standby?

-Standby is a status used by ESD to describe individuals who are temporarily unemployed but expect to return to work within a period of time of two to eight weeks.
-When on standby, employers must approve or deny standby and individuals are not required to meet work search requirements.
+Standby is a status used by ESD to describe individuals who are temporarily unemployed but expect to return to work within two to eight weeks.
+When on standby, employers must approve or deny standby.
+Individuals on standby are not required to meet work search requirements.

 How are unemployment benefits calculated?

-If an employee who has been furloughed for at least a week applies and is qualified for benefits they should receive a weekly benefit anywhere from $295-$929 (based on their normal income).
+If an employee who has been furloughed for at least a week applies and is qualified for benefits they should receive a weekly benefit anywhere from $215-$1079 (based on their regular income).
 Washington State ESD’s formula for calculating the regular weekly benefit amount is:

 Weekly benefit (subject to the minimum and maximum noted above) = .0385 x the average of gross wages for the two highest quarters in an individual’s base year (the first four of the last five completed calendar quarters)